John Gombojab Hangin

-John Gombojab Hangin (1921–October 9, 1989) was a scholar of Mongolian studies.
+John Gombojab Hangin (May 10, 1921 – October 9, 1989) was a Chahar Mongol scholar of Mongolian studies.
 He authored several Mongolian dictionaries and textbooks and is credited by The New York Times with helping to establish recognition for the Mongolian People's Republic from the United Nations and the United States.

-In Japan
+Biography

 Hangin was born in Taibus Banner, Chahar, Inner Mongolia to a prominent family who had long been active in the Qing Dynasty court.
+His father was Fullehengge (1897–1936) and mother Galindari (1899–2001), and his grandfather was Samtanlhungrub (1878–1932), also known as the Sa Amban.

-He was sent to Hokkaido Imperial University in Japan to study during World War II, afterward taking a position as a secretary in the Mengjiang government of Prince Demchugdongrub.
-He was elected to the National Assembly of the Republic of China in 1947; however, after the Chinese Civil War ended with a communist victory, he emigrated to the United States in 1949.
+He studied Chinese, Mongolian, Manchu, and Tibetan at an early age, and was sent to Japan in 1937 for preparatory school, and in 1938 was persuaded to study at the School of Forestry of the Hokkaido Imperial University.
+In December 1941 he returned to Inner Mongolia, afterward taking a position as a secretary in the Mengjiang government of Prince Demchugdongrub.
+He was elected to the National Assembly of the Republic of China in 1947; however, after the Chinese Civil War ended with a communist victory, he emigrated to the United States in 1948.

 In the United States

-In the US, under the guidance of Owen Lattimore, Hangin studied at Johns Hopkins University, the University of California, Berkeley, Columbia University, and Indiana University (where he received his Ph.D.).
-After graduation, he served on the faculties of several universities, including Columbia University, Georgetown University and UC Berkeley, before settling at Indiana University.

-Hangin acted as a conduit between Americans and Mongolians.
-The New York Times, in its 1989 obituary, indicated that "[h]is efforts helped to lay the groundwork for recognition of the Mongolian People's Republic by the United Nations in 1961 and American recognition in 1987."
-In addition to publishing several textbooks and dictionaries on the Mongolian language, Hangin also founded the Mongolia Society at Indiana University and established the Mongol-American Cultural Association (MACA).